carltheperson/carltheperson-com/content/working-efficiently.md

 ## Advice 5: Work now not later

 When doing something difficult, it's far too easy convincing yourself that it would be better to work later rather than now.

-Of course, there are times when it's fully resonable to stop working early.
+Of course, there are times when it's fully resonable push off work to rest early, but often, .
+A general rule of thumb is that it's better to work now, not later.

-Stoping work to relax feels much more satisfying when you know it's fully justified.

 If you're going to cheat, decide ahead of time.
-Tell yourself, "I'll only work 45 minutes more, "
+Tell yourself, "I'll only work 45 minutes more", not "The work I started 45 minutes ago is enough, I'm quitting now".
+Planning ahead also solves the complication of breaks.
+Breaks are necessary, but to avoid the risk of procrastination, they should be planned, e.g. 10 minutes every hour.

+Stoping work to relax feels much more satisfying when you know it's fully justified and planned.

+---